User registration

 });

-Currently, the SDK can open a browser and return the result of the browser registration in one step by using the following command:
+To open a browser and return the result of the browser registration in one step, use the following command:

 await Onegini.instance.userClient.handleRegisteredUserUrl(url, signInType: WebSignInType.insideApp);

-If this succeeds, the overlapping registration flow will continue again with the create PIN event.
+If this succeeds, the overlapping registration flow continues with the create PIN event.

 Cancel browser registration